Talesofwing/Unity-Rendering-Playground/README.md

 > Unity 2022.3.25f1

 This project is a playground for Unity Rendering.
-Currently, the project is still using the Built-In Pipeline, but there are plans to transition to using the Scriptable Render Pipeline (SRP) in the future.
+Currently, the project is still using the Built-In Pipeline, but there are plans to transition to using the Scriptable Render Pipeline(SRP) in the future.

 For more information, please refer to [Docs](Docs).

 ## Todo
-- Import SRP
+- Import URP
 - Shadows
 - Fog
 - Raytracing(Basic Path-Tracing)